Nepal Motorbike Tour Cost 2026: Complete Breakdown

 • Sunscreen and sunglasses: the altitude UV is fierce even on cloudy days

 Beyond riding gear, pack light.
 Your support vehicle (on guided tours) or a duffel strapped to the bike (self-guided) carries your luggage.
 One change of clothes per two days is plenty.
-For a comprehensive list, see our Nepal packing guide.
+For a complete list, see our Nepal packing guide.

 Safety on Nepal's Roads